Operachi061/FastOS-For-Fun-Not-Real/README.md

 launch a terminal or cmd and write pip install os and pip install shutil
 # You finish
 ok
-# How to install FastOS
+# How to install FastOS-Not-Real
 I will not say because I am still doing this project
 # Languages
 This project a make in c++ and python